 - iii.
 Roofing materials visible from any street shall be copper, factory finished standing seam metal, slate, synthetic slate, or similar materials. - 8.2.5 Ground floor activated uses - i.
 Portions of the ground floor that are designated for ground floor activated uses on the Regulating Plan shall be constructed as a concrete podium and shall comply with the retail ready standards.
 As defined in Section 4, Retail-Ready means space constructed at a minimum interior height of 14 feet floor to floor which may be used for non-commercial uses and can be converted into retail/commercial use.
 Prior to the issuance of a certificate of occupancy for a retail/commercial use in a Retail-Ready space, the space must comply with all adopted international building, fire and locally adopted amendments for that use.
 In addition, the space must comply with all requirements for HVAC/Plumbing for both residential and commercial uses.
 The intent of Retail-Ready space is to provide the flexibility of occupying a space in accordance with market demand and allowing the use in such space to change to retail/commercial uses accordingly.
-Portions not designated as ground floor activated uses are not required for this type of construction.
+This type of construction is not required for portions that are not designated as ground floor activated uses.